Chopin1983/Readme.md/README.md

 - Bulk insert all ready tables, or insert Yours by:

 #### Note: Every club has own code, like bottom.
 Wisła Kraków has numbers between 100 and 199.
-#### It consist of 1 - is number of the team, 30 - is ID of the player (not on a T-shirt) in this team.
+#### It consist of: 1 - is number of the team, 30 - is ID of the player (not on a T-shirt) in this team.

   Example: